Technical Evaluation Study Aids

 Hi, there!
 If you're checking out this link your probably fairly new to the FDIC, or the Corporation as it's known to us old timers.
 These are tough times, and federal employees are scorned just for having jobs.
 Now, more than ever we need to have a strong union to weather the storm of misguided public perception of the value of federal employees.

-You received raises in 2011 and 2012 because of the compensation agreement that is in place between the FDIC and the NTEU.
-The next pay and compensation agreement negotiations begin in 2014.
+The next pay and compensation agreement negotiations begin in 2019.
 All our pay and benefits will again be on the table.
 For example, do you want to pay an extra grand or two for health insurance each year?
 It could happen if the FDIC drops its share of your health care premiums from 85 to 72 percent like they wanted to do during past negotiations (Thank goodness the NTEU was able to hold line on your share of health care premiums!).
 What can you do?
 Well, if you're not a member, become one.
 Join the team!
-Being a member of the NTEU doesn't mean you're against the FDIC - it means that you want input concerning issues that directly impact your job (We don't think that's asking too much).
+Being a member of the NTEU doesn't mean you're against the FDIC - it means that you want input concerning issues that directly impact your job (we don't think that's asking too much).
 The more members we have, the stronger voice we have with management - it just makes sense.
 Joining the union also allows you a chance to get involved with a great organization, after all you're our future.
 Gain leadership skills through the NTEU by becoming involved!
 See your local steward about joining the NTEU.
 The dues are nominal (about a buck a day).
 You can make your steward's job a little easier by opening, printing, and then signing the attached 1187 form below before you see them.

 Thank you for your time and good luck with the Technical Evaluation,